Tejashwi Yadav running away from polls in desperation: BJP leader Amit Malviya

-New Delhi, July 24 (IANS) BJP leader Amit Malviya lashed out at Tejashwi Yadav on Thursday for doubting the Special Intensive Revision (SIR) of electoral roll in Bihar, claiming the RJD leader’s hints at possible boycott of the Assembly elections amount to conceding defeat and “running away in desperation”.
+New Delhi: BJP leader Amit Malviya lashed out at Tejashwi Yadav on Thursday for doubting the Special Intensive Revision (SIR) of electoral roll in Bihar, claiming the RJD leader’s hints at possible boycott of the Assembly elections amount to conceding defeat and “running away in desperation”.

 Malviya, who is the BJP's IT cell chief, wrote on X, “Now with four days left, more than 98 per cent of the voter revision work has been completed.
 “This is a big blow to Tejashwi and Rahul Gandhi.”